My dad died on Father’s Day

 I stormed into the kitchen and brought back a glass full of juice.
-He took a small sip, giving me a look that made me sit down and gulp the rest of it down.
+He took a small sip, giving me a look that made me take it back and gulp the rest down.

 Jesus, Brooke.
 He already feels horrible and now you’re yelling at him, telling him how terrible he looks.

 “Dad?
 Will you make sure I’m here, I mean…when you go?”

 He smirked slightly like he always did when I asked for the impossible.
-Well, I’ll do my best, but I can’t make any promises”
+Well, I’ll do my best, but I can’t make any promises.”

-“No dad, I’m being serious.
-You have to promise if I’m not here, you won’t leave me until I get back.”
+“No dad, I’m serious.
+You have to promise if I’m not here, you won’t leave me until I can get back.”

 “Brooke, I can’t promise you’ll be here when I die.
 But I promise you, I’ll never leave you.”

 While the next few weeks dragged on, I acquired a slight obsession with the calendar.
-Every morning I scrolled across the row of days, then down the column of weeks.
+Every morning I scrolled across the row of days, then down the columns of weeks.
 Which day was it going to be?

 I flipped to the next page looking for an aberration, I suppose.
 My eyes landed on the only words on the page.

 Of course, I didn’t tell anybody this.
 How morbid and sad was that?
 The worst part was that I didn’t know which I felt more, sad or relieved.

 I had a date.
 This was going to end at some point, and it was going to be soon.
 I would be able to leave the house again without having to find someone to watch him.
 I could go out with my friends without worrying about him.
-I wouldn’t have to give him morphine shots anymore or clean up after him when he didn’t make it to the bathroom.
+I wouldn’t have to give him morphine shots or clean up after him when he didn’t make it to the bathroom.
 And I wouldn’t have to sleep outside his bedroom door, hearing him moan in pain, crying myself to sleep because there was absolutely nothing I could do to stop it.